Premier League Betting 2019/20

 Each year the top 4 teams in the league qualify for the UEFA Champion’s League, and teams five and six qualify for the Europa League.

 At the other end of the table, the three lowest scoring teams are relegated to what is now the Championship, and three teams are promoted from that league.

 The English Premier League began life in 1992, as a successor to the old Football League’s First Division.
 The former division has been around for more than a century (since 1888), and the replacement was the result of a highly lucrative television with Rupert Murdoch’s BSkyB (now Sky TV) to broadcast the games for satellite subscribers.

-It ushered in a new era of sporting entertainment in the UK, with players being payed much larger salaries, and the sport moving from a working class, male audience, to more of a middle class and family audience, to draw in advertisers.
+It ushered in a new era of sporting entertainment in the UK, with players being paid much larger salaries, and the sport moving from a working-class, male audience, to more of a middle class and family audience, to draw in advertisers.

 The early days of the league saw the emergence of Manchester United as a hugely successful team, both on and off the pitch.
 By the 2000s, Arsenal dominated for a brief period, before Chelsea succeeded under the ownership of Russian owner Roman Abramovich.
 In recent years, Manchester City has been the most successful team in the league, under the stewardship of Sheikh Mansour and the Abu Dhabi group.